EOSgithub/linked-blog-starter-md/Laws of Thylea.md

 While [charmed](http://localhost:5000/conditionsdiseases.html#charmed_phb) by the harpy, a target is [incapacitated](http://localhost:5000/conditionsdiseases.html#incapacitated_phb) and ignores all other charm effects.
 If the [charmed](http://localhost:5000/conditionsdiseases.html#charmed_phb) target is more than 5 feet from the harpy, they must attempt to move toward the harpy by the most direct route.
 The target doesn't avoid opportunity attacks, but it may repeat a saving throw before moving into damaging terrain, such as lava.
 A [charmed](http://localhost:5000/conditionsdiseases.html#charmed_phb) victim should also repeat a saving throw when it takes damage from another character, as well as at the end of each of its turns.
 If a creature's saving throw is successful, the effect ends.
 Targets that successfully save are immune to this ability for the next 24 hours.

 ### Curse of the [[Medusa]]
 A person cursed in this fashion will slowly transform into a [[Medusa]].
-This curse usually comes from bargains made with devils and demons: a mortal might have been asking for beauty or eternal life, but instead was granted the terrifying form of a [[[Medusa]]](http://localhost:5000/bestiary.html#[[medusa]]_mm).
+This curse usually comes from bargains made with devils and demons: a mortal might have been asking for beauty or eternal life, but instead was granted the terrifying form of a [[Medusa]].
 Sometimes, ancient fey creatures such as hags will transform a victim into a [[Medusa]], often simply for amusement.

 The transformation can be stopped with divine magic, but without intervention the victim will transform within a few weeks.